France, South West

 "Each cuvée is a brilliant manifestation of the house style through the lens of its terroir, featuring captivating aromatics, and a distinctive balance of zesty freshness with a silky, suave mouthfeel, and a long, mouthwateringly salty finish."

-Maxime launched the domaine on land previously belonging to his grandfather after obtaining a degree in oenology from Bordeaux, plus several harvest stages in the Bordelais and locally.
+Maxime launched the domaine on land previously belonging to his grandfather after obtaining much experience working several harvests and a degree in oenology.
 Lucie joined him soon thereafter with studies in business management under her belt.
 The work and thoughtful application of the Salharang couple convince us that Clos Larrouyat is a future great of the Jurançon appellation.Follow Clos Larrouyat

 Situated in the commune of Gan, just south of Pau in the shadow of the Pyrenees, Clos Larrouyat enjoys the unique climate that characterizes the vineyards of Jurançon: a combination of mountain freshness with meridional warmth, gently mediated by an oceanic influence from the nearby Atlantic.
 The landscape is lush and green thanks to the plentiful rainfall, while warm autumns featuring drying southerly foehn winds allow for the late harvests necessary to produce the region’s prestigious moelleux, prized throughout history and famously lauded by Colette for its seductive properties.